The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

 Ukiah DUI lawyers often recommend that first-timers try several different meeting locations and times.
 Whether self-initiated or court ordered, attendance proof is important to help your Mendocino County DUI attorney at an opportune moment in court; click here to print out an Self-Help Attendance Sheetand keep a record of each meeting attended, signed by the meeting leader.
 If you decide to attend meetings, then you should consider sending your Ukiah DUI lawyer copies of these partially completed AA attendance sheets on a weekly basis to ensure that they are not lost or stolen, and so that your Ukiah DUI lawyer will have them at the right time (always keep the originals).

 Specialty Meetings for Professionals.
 There are sobriety groups for many professions, which may be found online with a simple internet search, offering especially relevant peer counselling and support from colleagues who share the same pressures and situations.
-See, for example, International Doctors in Alcoholics Anonymous, Nurses in Recovery, International Lawyers in Alcoholics Anonymous (and locally, The Other Bar), and Birds of a Feather International (pilots).
+See, for example, International Doctors in Alcoholics Anonymous, International Lawyers in Alcoholics Anonymous (and locally, The Other Bar), and Birds of a Feather International (pilots).

 Employee Assistance Programs.
 Many unions and larger companies offer Employee Assistance Programs (EAP programs), where participation may offer the same career-specific support network, and also where early participation in a recovery program offered by an employer may tend to soften that employer's response to an employee's DUI arrest or later conviction.